• Skip to primary navigation

 Concordia University-Portland

-This can make the maintenance program a lot more affordable than it seems on paper.
-All course work at the BSN takes place in the junior and senior years.
+This can make the maintenance program much more affordable than it seems on paper.
+All BSN coursework takes place in the junior and senior years.
 However, the Freshman Advantage Pre-Nursing program allows new students to get started on basic biology and chemistry courses early.

 Tuition Fee: $26,390